Click on a link below to read about a particular food or beverage related promotion:

 Another Star Wars promotion that took place in 1978 was sponsored by Schneider's Meats in Canada.
 Consumers could win one of one hundred Star Wars "collections" by filling out one of the tear-off sheets (seen below) and obtaining one package front from a package of Schneider's bacon or wieners and mailing them in to Schneider's.

 The entry sheet could either be found hanging on the grocery store shelves or folded, packaged in a plastic sleeve on the front of the bacon or wiener packages.

 The "collection" consisted of:

-The above collection prize was valued in 1978 at $100.
+The above collection prize, containing four of the most difficult to find Canadian Star Wars items in the utility belts and 3-packs, was valued in 1978 at a mere $100.
 All of the items were Canadian packaged Star Wars items.
-The advertising poster at left hung in participating grocery stores to promote the contest.
+The advertising poster at left hung in participating grocery stores in the meat section to promote the contest.